nielsboecker/HoloRepository-Core/HoloRepositoryUI/README.md

 ```

 Note that the actual deployment leverages Docker.
 A `Dockerfile` is provided for both client and server and the typical development workflow uses Azure DevOps pipelines to build and release the app.

+## Integration

+### Client-Server API specification
+The internal API between the client and the server can be found in `server/src/routes.ts` and essentially consists of these routes:
+*
+* `/practitioners`
+* `/patients`
+* `/holograms`
+* `/pipelines`
+* `/imagingStudies`

+### Other services
+The server accesses the EHR FHIR server (respectively the stand-in we deployed on Azure) to read medical data concerned with patients, practitioners and imaging studies.
+To display information about and download/delete/upload holograms, it communicates with the HoloStorage Accessor API.
+Furthermore, to generate new holograms and enquire information about available pipelines, it communicates with the HoloPipelines through the respective API.

 ## Contact and support